qooxdoo/qooxdoo/docs/desktop/gui/themes.md

   corresponding `@asset` directives.
 - Be sure to check all build in widgets with all states.
 A Widget may have a different looks and feel when disabled or invalid.
-- It's a good idea to copy a existing appearance theme and edit all the stuff you need.
+- It's a good idea to copy an existing appearance theme and edit all the stuff you need.
 That way, you can be sure that you have all the appearance keys included the framework needs.